 My opinion is that emphasized similarities from "Stratagem" go beyond accidental chance.
-This could indicate that Vallee probably had his own copy of the Wilson leak at least from 2005, and probably before.
+This could indicate that Vallee probably had his own copy of the Wilson leak at least from 2005-2006, and maybe before.
 This new finding gives another value to the June 22, 2020 statement by an investigative reported George Knapp, given during Mystery Wire podcast.
 Knapp said how he is fairly certain the Wilson/Davis notes are “an accurate representation of a meeting that really did happen".
 He explains: "It was typed up not to distribute it to the public, but to share with the very tight group of professionals and the NIDS Science Advisory Board.
 Among them was Dr. Edgar Mitchell.
 It looks like Dr. Edgar Mitchell after he died, his personal papers got in the hands of members of his family, and then dribbled out to the UFO community, and I think is where this came from.”

 NIDS personnel that were listed on April 2002, in now obsolete website, is still available through archive.org on this link.

 NIDS Obsolete Website

 Vallee’s novel “Stratagem” can be purchased at this Amazon link:

 Thanks to Chris Jensen and @TheZignal for their help in this piece.